ThePoShWolf/Modrify/README.md

 Invoke-Build -Task ModuleBuild
 ```

-This will invoke the build script which will clean up the build folder (if it exists), run a dotnet clean -> restore -> publish, build the PowerShell manifest, and then collect all the required files in the `./build` folder.
+This will invoke the build script which will clean up the build folder (if it exists), run a dotnet clean -> restore -> publish, build the PowerShell manifest, and then collect all the required files into the `./build` folder, sorting into module sub folders.
 Once complete, you should be able to import any one of the modules with:

 ```powershell
 Import-Module .\build\Modrify